"I just told you that rule five minutes ago" — if you've used Claude Code for any serious development work, you've had this thought.

 How Auto Memory Works and When to Use It

 Auto Memory lets Claude automatically record what it learns during sessions.
 Files are saved to ~/.claude/projects/<project>/memory/, with MEMORY.md serving as the index.
+Details are in the official docs.

 What Auto Memory records: